woojean/woojean.github.io/_posts/禅学/2022-01-19-Nothing-2nd-Edition.md

 ## Chapter Thirty-six
 Watch.
-We’ll see that we create our version of reality by what our attention is focused on.
-“The floor.”
+We’ll see that <font color=red>we create our version of reality by what our attention is focused on.</font> “The floor.”
 We just created the floor by bringing our attention and energy to it.

 What is the difference between attention and awareness?
-Simply that **attention is directed, focused, while awareness is non-directed, passive.** One way of putting it is that **awareness is noticing what we notice**.
+Simply that **attention is directed, focused, while awareness is non-directed, passive.** One way of putting it is that <font color=red>**awareness is noticing what we notice**</font>.
 It’s noticing the labels,discriminations, responses, models, activities, evaluations and demands that constitute our version of reality.

 And as awareness develops, it becomes obvious that we are entirely responsible for the reality that we live in, because it’s our version of it.
 God is not responsible.
 The world is not responsible.
 We are responsible.
 Our experience of reality is our own creation.

-The world is a perfect echo of us.
+<font color=red>The world is a perfect echo of us</font>.
 It is like standing in a canyon.
 If we shout “God!” we’ll hear “God!” back.
 If we shout “Hate!” we’ll hear “Hate!” back.
 We hear our own projections.
 The river mirrors our own struggles.
 For instance,the qualities that annoy us about others are projections of qualities that we ourselves have.
 Otherwise, we would notice them but they wouldn’t have any charge for us.

 If arrogance in someone bothers us it’s because we’re arrogant.
 If resentment in someone bothers us it’s because we have resentment.
 Otherwise it would make no impression on us, it would be irrelevant, it would have no more significance than the ceiling.
 The canyon echos us.
 And this is true in the widest sense.
 If the world seems violent, let’s look within at ourself.
 What is violent in us?

-All this being so, **if we truly want to help the world then we can work on ourself.
-That is where it starts and ends.** If we want to improve someone else then we can work on ourself.
+All this being so, **if we truly want to help the world then we can work on ourself. <font color=red>That is where it starts and ends</font>.** If we want to improve someone else then we can work on ourself.
 We’ll be surprised — as our own consciousness is raised we’ll find that the other person has “improved.”
 They are much more okay now.
 A miracle!

 As our consciousness deepens we gradually find that we are living in a different reality. **The game is to work on ourself — not on others, not on the world.** The mind always finds wrongness and problems out there and then wants to solve them there, but the mind has created the wrongness and the problems in the first place.
 How can we ever solve something externally which is being created internally?